emily-yu/SwiftyCoreData/README.md

 var userInfo = [NSManagedObject]()
 ```

-there are 2 ways to retrieve data, either sorted or unsorted list.<br>
+There are 2 ways to retrieve data, either sorted or unsorted list.<br>

 __To retrieve an unsorted list__ using the ```retrieveData()``` function which returns an [NSManagedObject]
 ```